marcoslop/chispazo-exam/README.md

 # Prerequisites in computer

-We will need that you send us a git patch, so you need to have Git installed.
+We will need to clone this project, so you need to have Git installed.

 This is a Maven project, so you will need to have maven installed in your computer.

 This project also uses Lombok.
 You IDE will need to have a plugin that supports it.
-Otherwise it won´t compile.
+Otherwise it won't compile.

 For one of the exercises you will need to have Docker installed.